desmos-labs/desmos/docs/core/chain_link.md

 - Chain ID: `cosmos`
 - Path of multi-signed tx file: path to the `tx.json` file created at the previous step

+#### 3. Export the signature
-*3.* Run the `export-signature.go` script in order to produce the hex-encoded signature value:
+Run the `export-signature.go` script in order to produce the hex-encoded signature value:

 ```bash
 go run docs/core/export-signature.go /path/to/data.json